 How It Works

-Dr. Carroll is a Clinical Professor (ret.) at the School of Hotel Administration.
-For more than twelve years he has taught economics, pricing, and marketing distribution courses at the undergraduate, graduate, and executive-education level.
+Bill Carroll is a clinical professor (ret.) at the Nolan School of Hotel Administration.
+For more than 12 years he taught economics, pricing, and marketing distribution courses at the undergraduate, graduate, and executive-education levels.
 He holds a B.A. degree in economics from Rutgers, an M.S. in labor studies from the University of Massachusetts, and a Ph.D. in economics from Penn State.

 Who Should Enroll